SSharroufna/maze-adventure-game/README.md

 This project leverages a variety of Object-Oriented Design Patterns to create a flexible and scalable system.
 Below are the key patterns used:

 1. Factory Pattern:
 The ArtifactFactory and CharacterFactory classes are responsible for creating objects such as characters (e.g., Knight, Adventurer) and items (e.g., Food, Armor).
-This pattern allows for easy modifications or additions to character and item creation logic without modifying the rest of the game logic.

 3. Singleton Pattern:
 The Dice class uses the Singleton pattern to ensure there is a single instance of the die-rolling mechanism.
-This prevents the creation of unnecessary multiple instances and guarantees consistent random number generation.

 5. Builder Pattern
 The MazeBuilder class allows us to construct a maze with different room configurations step by step.
 Similarly, it is used to create complex character objects.